xevioso/xevioso.github.io/band/guitar/BodyClock.md

 ## Chorus 2

-From the start you were the only one,
+From the start you were my only one,

 You got a wild side & a sense of fun,